chr1swill/zempl/README.md

 # Zempl

-I honestly only made this template language because in I was have trouble doing the same thing in c and wanted to learn zig.
+I honestly only made this template language because I was have trouble doing the samething using C and wanted to learn zig.
 Inspired by the the Golang html/template standard libary package, I have create simpler but effective html template language.

 ## Ussage